pkshimizu/co/README.md

-# ca : Command Alias
+# do : Command Runner

 ## Features
-- [ ] Command aliases can be defined and executed in short commands
+- Can define short commands
-- [ ] Command aliases in upper directory definitions can also be executed.
+- Can define commands in the current directory, parent directory, DO_HOME, or user home directory
-- [ ] Working directory can be set for command execution
+- Can specify the working directory for each command
-- [ ] Runs lightly
+- Lightweight execution
-- [ ] Displays predefined commands
+- Can display command descriptions

 ## Setting example
 ```yaml